Gurshaan008/static-website/README.md

 # OVERVIEW
-In this project I'm hosting a static website to AWS S3 and serve it globally with the help of cloudfront.
+In this project I'm hosting a static website to AWS S3 and serve it globally with the help of Cloudfront.
 I've also integrated CI/CD automation using Github Actions to auto deploy changes when the code is pushed to the repository.

 # TECHNOLOGIES USED
 - HTML/CSS (Static site)